ge00rg/website-heroku/README.md

 ---
 ```

-The layout is always member_post, the title is the name of the person.
-The image should be set the path to the image (which should be in the folder `assets/img`[todo]).
-These images also should have a height to width ratio of approximately 10:9.
-The permalink denotes the link under which this site is going to be reachable, i.e. `sprekelerlab.net/denis/` in this case. room, tel and email are optional and self-explanatory.
+The layout is always set to "member_post", the `title` is the name of the person.
+The `image` entry should be set the name of the desired image (which should be put into the folder `assets/img/members`).
+These images also should have a height to width ratio of approximately 10:9 (all the current ones are 1000x900px).
+The `position` entry denotes the position of the person within the group.
+Currently available are 'Principal Investigator', 'Secretary', 'Postdoctoral Fellow', 'PhD Student', 'Master Student' and 'Alumnus' (set under `position-order` in `pages/2_team`).
+This entry determines the position title displayed under the member's name, as well as where the member will be displayed, as they are displayed in `position-order`, i.e. first the Principal Investigator, then the Secretary, then all Postdoctorall Fellows and so on.
+If a position is used that is not in the list, the member will be displayed last, in aplhabetical order.
+If the position exists in the list, it shoud be matched exactly here.
+The `permalink` denotes the link under which this site is going to be reachable, i.e. `sprekelerlab.net/denis/` in this case. `room`, `tel` and `email` are optional and self-explanatory.

 The markdown part afterwards is the short bio of the person in question and is later displayed on their page.

+### Position Order
+To change the order of positions within the group, edit `position-order` in `pages/2_team`.
+It is also possible to add or remove position entries.
+Everything not on this list is displayed last in alphabetical order.

 <a name="publications"></a>
 ## 6. Publications